irmen/prog8/docs/source/programming.rst

 Be careful when importing other modules; blocks in your own code cannot have the same name as a block defined in an imported module or library.

-If you omit both the name and address, the entire block is *ignored* by the compiler (and a warning is displayed).
-This is a way to quickly "comment out" a piece of code that is unfinished or may contain errors that you want to work on later, because the contents of the ignored block are not fully parsed either.

 The address can be used to place a block at a specific location in memory.
 Usually it is omitted, and the compiler will automatically choose the location (usually immediately after the previous block in memory).